brown-band/website/pages/scripts/1969-1970/fall/uri.md

 ---

 :sd[Read while the Band is in the bushes]\
-Ladies, Gentlemen, Friends, and Alumni, it's that All New Razzmatazz <u>Damn</u> Co-Ed Band.
+Ladies, Gentlemen, Friends, and Alumni, it’s that All New Razzmatazz <u>Damn</u> Co-Ed Band.

 :sd[Read as the Band forms on the field — action is continuous!]\
 Frank Marrinnaccio — Director\